onqtam/headjack/docs/why/REPUTATION.md

 https://twitter.com/eriktorenberg/status/1748056677449138500
 "Backchannel references as a service - Pay money, get a reference.
 Give a reference, get paid (as long as your reference is desired) If you're seeking a reference, you only pay if we find you someone you want to talk to"
 ^^ this but with ZK

+> "One of the best ways to achieve justice is to expose injustice." - [Julian Assange](https://twitter.com/ancapquotes/status/1721422177029804235)

+We need to be able to bet on anything (DO WE?)
+> "Where can I purchase a futures contract on the number of patent citations a physics paper will have in 5 years?" - [Daniel Gross](https://twitter.com/danielgross/status/1684209771895726081)

+> "The highest status people in human history are those that asked for nothing and gave everything." - [Naval Ravikant](https://twitter.com/naval/status/1332457855245434880)